-- Finalize human clinical trials designs for Phase I and Phase II trials for NV-HHV-101 for topical treatment of shingles rash. - Engage a contract Clinical Research Organization for conducting the human clinical trials. - Complete the IND-enabling studies and prepare appropriate reports. - Complete manufacture of cGMP-compliant drug substance and drug products in quantities sufficient for anticipated human clinical trials as designed. - Submit an IND-application to the US FDA, or an appropriate international regulatory agency. - Initiate and conduct Phase I human clinical trials, to determine safety and tolerability of NV-HHV-101 in human subjects. - If possible, initiate Phase II human clinical trials to determine effectiveness of NV-HHV-101 in controlling shingles rash and to study the effectiveness of NV-HHV-101 regarding shingles pain.
+- Finalize human clinical trials designs for Phase I and Phase II trials for NV-HHV-101 for topical treatment of shingles rash. - Engage a contract Clinical Research Organization for conducting the human clinical trials for shingles. - Submit an IND-application to the US FDA, or an appropriate international regulatory agency for shingles. - Initiate and conduct Phase I human clinical trials, to determine safety and tolerability of NV-HHV-101 in human subjects. - If possible, initiate Phase II human clinical trials to determine effectiveness of NV-HHV-101 in controlling shingles rash and to study the effectiveness of NV-HHV-101 regarding shingles pain.